 - If you only want to synchronize some types of data instead, choose “Advanced sync settings” instead.
 You can choose what individual types of data you’d like to sync with your Google account by choosing “Choose What to Sync”.
 By default, Chrome synchronizes your installed apps, extensions, themes, auto-fill entries, browser settings and history, open tabs, bookmarks, saved passwords, and saved credit cards by default.

-You may like the convenience of having your passwords saved.
+You may like the convenience of saving your passwords.
 You can have that convenience without giving Google Chrome access to that information by using a password manager such as LastPass or Norton.

 Blocking Third-Party Cookies

 Third-party cookies are those placed by sites other than the one you’re on.
-These cookies are most often placed for advertising purposes, and you can block them.
+They use these cookies for advertising purposes, and you can block them.

 When a site seeks to place a cookie, Chrome will show a cookie icon in the address bar.
 Click it and decide whether to allow that site to set cookies in the future.
 You’ll be able to click it and then choose to allow that site to set cookies in the future.